varocketry/guitar-mastery-hub/public/lessons/lesson_031_music_theory_fundamentals.md

 ---

-## ðŸŽµ SECTION 1: THE MUSICAL ALPHABET
+## 🎵 SECTION 1: THE MUSICAL ALPHABET

 ### The 12 Notes